-- Tours of manufacturing and research facilities Community beautification activities Participating in and supporting community events - ◆ Accepting student interns ◆ Giving special lessons at elementary and junior high schools ◆ Promoting sports
+- Tours of manufacturing and research facilities - ◆ Accepting student interns ◆ Giving special lessons at elementary and junior high schools ◆ Promoting sports

 Contributions to Global Society

 We carry out a variety of activities, such as reforestation, and provide scholarships as a way of helping to support the global society.
 Among these activities, we focus on supporting Africa, in particular, beginning with malaria control activities.